-Welcome drinks: fresh coffee & home made biscuits, a lovely 2 course Aga lunch served in our farmhouse kitchen or outside in the Tea Garden as soon as it's warm enough.
+Welcome drinks: fresh coffee & home-made biscuits; a lovely 2 course Aga lunch served on individual trays at your desks or outside on the Tea Lawn if it's warm enough.
 To finish off the day, a freshly made Cream Tea (including Aga-baked scones, cream and jam).

 Our days are considered special treats; many come back time and time again and often combine it with a short break to the Lake District.

-We have been hosting and organising 'Quirky Workshops' since 2005 on the northern fringes of the Lake District.
-All our tutors are carefully hand selected experts and professionals and many considered as leading nationally in their field.
+We have been hosting and organising 'Quirky Workshops' since 2005, from what was the original C2C Greystoke Cycle Café situated on the northern fringes of the Lake District.
+It was with great sadness that the Cycle Café was closed to the public in 2018; we since have become ‘Greystoke Craft Garden & Barns’.
+All our tutors are carefully hand selected professional experts and many are considered as national leaders in their field.